Can you make 3 easy DIY Valentine decorations all for under $10? All from the same supplies? Yes, you can.

-Step 7 ~ I super glued a couple of D~hangers to the back and tied with a piece of white ribbon.
+Step 7 ~ I super glued a couple of D~hangers to the back of the wood square and used a piece of white ribbon to make the hanger.
 I purchased a door hanger (with coupon) for our front door and hung the door decoration.
 I couldn’t believe they made gold door hangers.

 1 12 X 12~inch wood square (5.49 – 40% off) $3.29 1 wood heart $1.49 1/4 of a sheet gold glitter sticker paper (1.29) $.32 1/3 faux flowers from 1 branch, Pier 1( 12.95 on sale) $4.32 gold wreath hanger (3.49 – 40% off) $2.05

 Other supplies already on hand: gold metallic spray paint, Candy Pink spray paint, white ribbon, D-hangers, super glue, glue gun, wood glue